 How personal data is collected

-We collect all of this information directly from you, when you first browse our website, when you register and then any time your personal data is updated.
+We collect all of this information directly from you, when you use our website, portal or apps - for example when you register and then any time your personal data is updated.
 If you engage in sessions with our Experts, they may upload information after the session.

 How and why we use personal data